- Why should I use your services, when I would be able to get a friend or family member to care for my pets?

 - What if you have an emergency while I’m away?

-If I have an emergency, I will make every effort to contact you for your approval before sending the "emergency partner" in to take care of your pets.
-If this makes you uncomfortable, you can cancel the current service and make other arrangements.
+In the unlikely event I have a personal emergency, I will make every effort to contact you for your approval before sending my "emergency partner" in to take care of your pets.
+If this makes you uncomfortable, you may cancel the current service and make other arrangements.

 - What should I expect when I return home?